AACI Kosher Russia: Moscow & St. Petersburg

 Kosher dinner and Overnight in Moscow.

-On Shabbat if you wish, you can attend services at the lovely Choral Synagogue.
-After Shabbat lunch, we offer an optional walking tour of the area.
+On Shabbat attend services at the lovely Marina Roshca Communtiy Center.
+After Shabbat lunch, we will go on a walking tour of the area.

 The main architectural ensemble of the Hermitage, situated in the center of St Petersburg, consists of the Winter Palace, the former state residence of the Russian emperors, the buildings of the Small, Old (Great) and New Hermitages, the Hermitage Theater and the Auxiliary House.
 The museum complex also includes the Menshikov Palace and the Eastern Wing of the General Staff building, the Staraya Derevnya Restoration and Storage Center and the Museum of the Imperial Porcelain Factory.